dailydrip/formulae_example/README.md

 This is the formulae react sample app.

-You should have a .envrc file in your application with the following variables:
+You should have an `.envrc` file in your application with the following variables:

 ```sh
 export PORT=3002